-In my youth I remember feeling more comfortable spending time alone drawing then I did playing with my friends.
-And then we relocated to Denver from Littlerock.
-In retrospect, this move would prove to be critical in my development as a visual artist.
-The new neighborhood was a fresh environment for me experience and with different people to meet I broke out of my shell.
+In Little Rock AK I remember feeling more comfortable spending time alone drawing then I did playing with friends.
+And then my family relocated to Denver CO.
+In retrospect, this move would prove to be critical in my development as a person and eventually as a visual artist.
+Even at the ripe age of five, the new city was a fresh environment for me to experience and provided new and different people to meet.
+This broke out of my shell.

-I would pursue music during my high school and college years eventually writing and composing for small film project, videos and commercials.
+I would pursue music during my high school years eventually writing and composing for small film project, videos and commercials.
 In my late twenties I felt something was missing and returned to college in search of an answer.
 It was while pursuing a degree in astrophysics I rediscovered my childhood passion for art-that “something” that was missing.

 And then there is the act of painting!
 For me, I enjoy the process of painting above any other aspect; it is the act of expression and the need to paint that drives me.
 The challenge of creating color combinations, forms & textures and placing these elements on a given picture plane to create a unified and aesthetically pleasing composition, is a satisfying endeavor.